All registered qualifying patients must notify the Massachusetts Department of Public Health:

-- Consider using a third-party medicinal cannabis medicine storage product.
+- Consider using a third-party cannabis storage product.

-Medicinal cannabis must be secure, sealed, and inaccessible during transport.
-It is not legal to transport medicinal cannabis in a vehicle unless the medicinal cannabis is in a reasonably secured, sealed, tamper-evident container and reasonably inaccessible while the vehicle is moving.
+Cannabis must be secure, sealed, and inaccessible during transport.
+It is not legal to transport cannabis in a vehicle unless the cannabis is in a reasonably secured, sealed, tamper-evident container and reasonably inaccessible while the vehicle is moving.

 Reckless Driving or Driving Under the Influence of Cannabis Is Illegal

 It is illegal to operate, navigate, or be in actual physical control of any motor vehicle, aircraft or motorboat while under the influence of cannabis.
-Nothing in Massachusetts law prevents the arrest or prosecution of a registered qualifying patient for operating a motor vehicle under the influence of cannabis.
+Nothing in Massachusetts law prevents the arrest or prosecution of an individual for operating a motor vehicle under the influence of cannabis.

 Federal Laws on Cannabis